 Being the first hasn’t been without a few bumps in the road, but these young women have taken every new challenge in stride.
 Working with faculty and staff, they have spent countless hours redoing schedules to ensure that they would graduate on time and have been working through newly developed courses being offered for the first time.
 For GCU’s future environmental students Ketchum said, “I hope that by pioneering this program, I can help be a part of making it better.”
 For GCU’s current and future environmental science majors, White encourages students to “gain a good relationship with the professors and participate in the research projects.”

 As graduation approaches, they prepare for the next step in their careers and education with excitement.
 White will be taking her expertise back to California and pursuing a job with the government to do data analysis or fieldwork.
 Ketchum will be pursuing opportunities as a marine biologist.
 “I do know that I will feel more prepared to go into my chosen profession now than I would have before my change, which is really reassuring for me,” she said.
 “I am excited to be able to say that I am one of the first to graduate from this program and to be able to show just how much that did for me.”

-The field of environmental science has grown over the last decade and is projected to grow 11% by the year 2024 as concerns about human impact on ecosystems and climate change continues to grow.
-Graduating with a degree in environmental science can lead to opportunities in the fields of environmental policy and planning, zoology, wild life management and remediation.
+The field of environmental science has grown over the last decade and is projected to grow 11% by the year 2024 as concerns about human impact on ecosystems and climate change continue to grow.
+Graduating with a degree in environmental science can lead to opportunities in the fields of environmental policy and planning, wildlife management and remediation, and zoology.
 The GCU program allows students to develop the skills necessary to be prepared for the variety of fieldwork they may be asked to work on in their careers.